 Everything is calculable and no project is left in doubt at KWS.
 After a data analysis combining clustering and development, we were able to present the client with a methodology that allowing the in-depth study of the site while also taking into account all of the characteristics and the influence of the different elements of the site.

 Climate, the keystone updated by kiloWattsol.

 Ensuring an accurate calculation of deliverability in specific environments is a security for all parties in a project.
-It is not yet possible to compare the Peyrolles plant's deliverability study with its actual performance, but KWS has been able to do this for several of the sites it has dealt with over the last ten years, such as Courans in France, and has obtained a differential varying between 0 and 0.3.
+It is not yet possible to compare the Peyrolles plant's deliverability study with its actual performance, but KWS has been able to do this for several of the sites it has reviewed over the last ten years, such as Courans in France, and has obtained a differential varying between 0 and 0.3.

 The team's rigorous scientific approach and neutrality make kiloWattsol a complementary and adaptable partner that is able to meet the expectations of each stakeholder.

-Today, KWS has conducted 14,000 studies in 5 continents and the rigour and neutrality of its approach allows it to have a qualified technical approach that is coherent in the eyes of investors and banking institutions at the international level.
+To this day, KWS has conducted 14,000 studies in 5 continents and the rigour and neutrality of its approach allows it to have a qualified technical approach that is coherent in the eyes of investors and banking institutions at the international level.